thomersch/gosmparse/README.md

 ## Characteristics

 * fast
-* `panic`-free
 * tested with different files from different sources/generators
-* more than 80% test coverage and has benchmarks for all hot spots
+* more than 85% test coverage and benchmarks for all hot spots
-* one dependency only: [gogo protobuf package](https://github.com/gogo/protobuf/proto) (a few more are used by tests and are included in the module)
+* one dependency only: [protobuf package](google.golang.org/protobuf) (a few more are used by tests and are included in the module)
 * can read from any io.Reader (e.g. for parsing during download)
 * supports history files

+### Non-Features

+* Does not build geometries
+* No element cache

 ## Install